tensorflow/docs/site/en/community/contribute/community.md

 ### Mailing lists

-Mailing lists are reserved for announcements and contrinbutor conversation.
+Mailing lists are reserved for announcements and contributor conversation.
 They are not intended to provide technical support.

 #### General TensorFlow lists